 Cola recipes are trade secrets, so we don't know exactly what it is we're drinking when we sip on a Coke or Pepsi.
 I was inspired by Brooklyn Farmacy & Soda Fountain's natural cola recipe as a starting point.
 Anise and vanilla give this soda its "cola" flavoring.
 So if you want to amp up the "cola-ness" in your version, you could put in even more of those two ingredients.
 The tart zing comes from citric acid.
 You can skip it in favor of some lemon or lime juice, however that will alter the flavor significantly and won't have the same pop.
 I skipped the caramel coloring, so this soda is a cherry-colored as well as cherry flavored.
 (If you made this cola without the cherries, it would be a pale gold color.)
 I recommend sampling the cola syrup before adding in the cherries and almond extract.
 That way you can tweak the flavor profile if your cola preferences are different than mine.

 There are more ways to enjoy DIY cherry cola than just pouring it over some ice and sipping away.
 You can add a scoop of vanilla ice cream for a cherry cola float or add a little half-and-half for a creamy soda.

 Sub your homemade cherry cola in for plain old Coke for a cherry Cuba Libre.
-And, speaking of Cuba Libres, you can use your soda in Cuba Libre Brownies.
 With a little experimentation, you can use DIY cherry cola in all sorts of cooking—from Coca-Cola Cake to Cherry-Coke-Glazed Country Ham.
 The most intriguing possibility, to me, anyway, is Fried Coke.
 Let us know how that goes if you try it.